 Course Information Form (CIF)

-Course Information Forms (CIFs) allow faculty to publish detailed information about their courses.
+Course Information Forms (CIFs) allow faculty to publish detailed information about their online courses.
 Students find enticing course descriptions and clear requirements appealing and useful.

 Faced with demands like employer commitments, care-taking responsibilities, medical issues, and location constraints, admitted and prospective students use the information to decide whether online courses fit their lifestyles.

 Online sections also tend to fill quickly, and with limited online alternatives, it is critical to know before registration whether a course is a good fit for their schedules